The Plan

 Programme: Replacing Medway’s streetlights.

-Description: Increase the energy efficiency of Medway’s street lighting by using LED technology and supporting the SMART Cities ambition.
+Description: Increase the energy efficiency of Medway’s illuminated assets by using LED technology and supporting the SMART Cities ambition.

 Programme: Improving air quality in air quality management areas in Medway.

-Description: To co-ordinate and monitor delivery of actions contained within the Council’s Air Quality Action Plan.
+Description: To co-ordinate and monitor delivery of actions contained within the council’s Air Quality Action Plans.

 Programme: Climate change.